 Can I purchase extra kits so I can screen those I want to?
 If so, how much do the screening kits cost?

 No. The screening kits are not for sale and we are not authorized to charge anyone for these kits.
-When picking up your order, you will be required to sign a document stipulating that you not sell or distribute these screening kits.
+When ordering kits you will be required to agree to our terms and conditions stipulating that you can not sell or distribute these screening kits.

 The value of the box of 25 kits is approximately $200 based on known retail information.
 The screening kits are expensive, and we are able to offer the kits at no cost to businesses because they are funded by the Federal and Provincial Governments.I am a volunteer/employee for an organization we have a number of volunteers that would like to meet regularly in-person.
 Can these kits be used for that purpose?